rasi10/cheat-sheets/cheat-sheets-for-tools-and-commands/git.md

 | **_git stash_** |  |
 | **_git status_** | Show the working tree status |

+## Extras
+- Fork: Make a copy of a project, that is not yours from the start, into your own github.
+After that you can make modifications and send a pull request to the original repository that you copied the project from.

 ## Useful git flows
 **_Flow 1 - Create a remote repository, create a local repository and send the content of your local repo to your remote repo_**
 ```sh